jalpp/PassDIY/README.md

 - Generation of strong secrets like pins, passwords, API tokens, passphrases
 - Generate X multiple secrets at once and pick X and X password generation algorithms
-- Hash tokens/passwords with Argon2id
+- Hash tokens/passwords with Argon2Id and Bcrypt
 - Salt tokens/passwords
 - Copy passwords to clipboard
 - Hashicorp Vault integration to connect to secure vault and store generated secrets on cloud